rev-net/memo/memo.md

 - $NANA operates as a revnet, meaning it pays a 2.5% cash out fee to $REV like all other revnets.
 - The above two points mean that each revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.

-Understanding the specific terms of the plan first requires elaborating on a revnet's anatomy.
+Understanding the specific terms of the gameplan first requires elaborating on a revnet's anatomy.

 ### 2.2 Anatomy of a revnet | Advanced